thoth-tech/documentation/docs/OnTrack/Task View & Submission Redesign/Epic.md

     - Can all features be navigated to?
         - New features?
         - Previous features that were retained?
-        - A prototype must be created with click-through capabilities.
+        - A prototype must be created that models the design.
 - Accessibility

 ## Regulation & Compliance Considerations